 Water hyacinth is the most commonly traded State prohibited weed in Victoria.

 Water hyacinth is often marketed online as a high value ornamental aquatic plant that is easy to grow and maintain.
 It also has the potential to grow rapidly and completely cover waterways, devastating aquatic environments and recreational amenity.
 It can easily spread from dams and ponds into important waterway systems and is widely considered one of the world’s worst invasive weeds.

 Salvinia (Salvinia molesta)

 Salvinia is a perennial aquatic fern that floats on water surfaces and forms dense mats of growth.
 It is also a State prohibited weed that has been identified in online trade in the past.

-While there have been instances of salvinia entering Victoria as a contaminant of aquatic plants purchased from interstate, there are currently no known active salvinia infestations in Victoria.
+There have been instances of salvinia entering Victoria as a contaminant of aquatic plants purchased from interstate and online.

 How to help

 Prevention and early detection are key to eradicating State prohibited weeds.

 If you see a State prohibited weed in Victoria for sale online, in the wild or in a garden, please email available details to email@example.com or call the Agriculture Victoria Customer Service Centre on 136 186.

 If the plant is for sale online, please take a screenshot of the advertisement and email it to firstname.lastname@example.org